Travelling in country WA gives you an excellent opportunity to see something not normally visible under bright city lights.

 They are both classified as irregular galaxies.
 Our bigger Milky Way is exerting gravitational forces that are slowly pulling them out of shape.

-Where's the Best Place to see the Magellanic Clouds?
+Where's best to see the Magellanic Clouds?

-You need a good dark night sky for the best view!
+You need a good dark night sky for the best view.
 Choose an Astrotourism Town destination.
 Happy stargazing!